Police responding to serious firearms incident in Auckland's Grey Lynn

-Police and emergency services are responding to a serious firearms incident in Auckland's Grey Lynn.
+Emergency services are responding to a serious firearms incident in Auckland's Grey Lynn, where a man has reportedly been shot by police.

 There is no information to suggest there is any ongoing risk to the public, police say.

-One resident says the police Eagle helicopter is hovering near her house while the wail of sirens fills the air.

-The incident is near Grey Lynn Park which has been swarmed by dozens of police.
+The incident is near Grey Lynn Park which has been swarmed by dozens of police and police dogs.

+Waitematā Local Board member Graeme Gunthorp lives on Wallingford St, which borders the park.

+Gunthorpe told the Herald he heard initial gunshots.
+He said he went to the street to investigate and saw a man holding a gun and walking down the road.

 Tonight's incident comes after a woman was found with critical injuries by a member of the public on Cockburn St in Grey Lynn on July 9.